tomesink/obsidian/+/Figma containers.md

 Section tool allows me to designate and label a specific region of the canvas.

-I can use sections to group related concepts and ideas or organize my designs and sections.
+I can use sections to group related concepts and ideas or organize my designs and sections (eg. prototype flows).

+Section can draw focus, give context and guide collaborators through process.